The purpose of this test is to monitor the injector voltage within a multi-point injection system.

 The waveform voltage remains at battery positive until the next start of injection.

-An indirect injector is used to deliver the correct quantity of atomised fuel to the air in the inlet tract, as it is drawn through to a cylinder.
+An indirect injector delivers the correct quantity of atomised fuel to the air in the inlet tract, as it is drawn through to a cylinder.

 A multi-point injection system has one injector per cylinder supplied by a common fuel rail.
-As the rail pressure regulator maintains a constant pressure difference between the injectors’ fuel inlet and outlet to the manifold, the injected fuel quantity depends only on injection duration.
+As the rail pressure regulator maintains a constant pressure the injected fuel quantity depends only on injection duration.

 The ECM uses input signals from a range of sensors dependent on both system type and manufacturer application in order to calculate injection duration.